willsmythe/d3-geo/README.md

 [<img src="https://raw.githubusercontent.com/d3/d3-geo/master/img/naturalEarth1.png" width="480" height="250">](https://bl.ocks.org/mbostock/4479477)

-The Natural Earth projection is a pseudocylindrical map projection designed by Tom Patterson in [2007](http://cartography.oregonstate.edu/pdf/2011_Savric_etal_PolynomialNaturalEarth.pdf).
+The [Natural Earth projection](http://www.shadedrelief.com/NE_proj/) is a pseudocylindrical projection designed by Tom Patterson.
 It is neither conformal nor equal-area, but appealing to the eye for small-scale maps of the whole world.

 ### Raw Projections